 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients given antipsychotic drugs.
-These drugs are used for several medical conditions, including cognitive disorders.
+This tells you the percent of residents given antipsychotic medications.
+These medications may be used for a variety of conditions, such as cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients prescribed antianxiety drugs.
-Antianxiety drugs are administered to patients experiencing depression and anxiety.
+This indicates the percentage of residents prescribed antianxiety drugs.
+Antianxiety medications are prescribed to residents suffering from depression and anxiety.

 Managing Depression Among Residents